stratdev3/SimpleW/documentation/simplew/docs/version/faq.md

 > Addons ?

 I want to keep the core simple and lightweight so that :
-- The code can be reviewed by a human in a few hours
+- The code can be reviewed by a developer in a few hours
 - Or fully ingested (and reasoned about) by an AI in a few seconds

 Addons are the place for everything that does not belong in the core.